-The NHTSA toolkit was designed to assist you in initiating and implementing a SR2S program.
-Many successful SR2S programs began with just one or two volunteers organizing an International Walk and Bike to School Day (www.walktoschool-usa.org), using the energy generated from a single event to build a SR2S program.
-Other SR2S programs were created through a community-wide Task Force organized by public officials to address traffic issues.
+This toolkit has been designed to assist you in initiating and implementing a SRTS program.
+Many successful SRTS programs began with just one or two volunteers organizing a Walk and Bike to School Day, using the energy generated from a single event to build a SRTS program.
+Other SRTS programs were created through a community-wide Task Force organized by public officials to address traffic issues.
 There is no "right" way to start the program.
 Customizing your program to the needs of your community will ensure the success of your program but your chance of success will increase if you follow in the footsteps of the pilot programs.

-Successful SR2S programs in the United States have incorporated one or more of the following approaches:
+Successful SRTS programs in the United States have incorporated one or more of the following approaches: